The book of Daniel:

-Jesus verified that the book was written by Daniel.
-In Matthew 24:15,
+- Jesus appears to have verified that the book was actually written by Daniel.

-he states "So, when you see the 'abomination of desolation,' of which the prophet
+he is quoted as stating: "So, when you see the 'abomination of desolation,' of which the prophet

 Daniel spoke, standing in the holy place...then those who are in Judea must take to